 - Balance your Hormones for Sleep.

 Wear an eye mask to bed – This is a simple way to stimulate production of melatonin from the pituitary gland.
 Some people think it’s the blocking of light that orchestrates this, but the other part of it has to do with compression around the eyes, which actually triggers the release via the nervous system.
 The key is to use an eye mask with very soft, tactile and nurturing material, like the one included in the Beauty Sleep Eye Kit.

-Another helpful solution are the Blue light blocking glasses – If you have excessive exposure to artificial light (such as computer or cell phone screens), blue light blocking glasses are a great tool to wear after sundown to protect the brain and begin the pump of melatonin.
-These ones are great.
+Another helpful solution are the Blue light blocking glasses – If you have excessive exposure to artificial light (such as computer or cell phone screens), blue light blocking glasses such as these are a great tool to wear after sundown to protect the brain and begin the pump of melatonin.

 Castor Oil Packs feels like a hug, just like the hug machine created by Temple Grandin.
 This is the smaller version that you can access in the comfort of your own home.

 I’ve had patients do it in the morning, that’s actually where I started because my daytime cortisol was so high.
 Typically you want to do your pack before bed to wind down, and those sheep you’re always counting will carry you away on a fluffy white cloud into Never-Neverland.

 Grateful Practice – Grateful practices are an incredible way to calm your nervous system and augment your natural progesterone and GABA.
 When you are grateful, it’s impossible to be in a negative mood.
 The more you practice gratefulness during the day, the better you will feel and sleep.
 Use the Queen of the Thrones® Grateful Dung™ Bracelet as a daily reminder.